andyg2/Cyrillic-URL-Warning/README.md

 ## Security

-If you discover a security vulnerability, please send an email to [your-email].
+If you discover a security vulnerability, please send an email to [rehit.it@gmail.com].
 All security vulnerabilities will be promptly addressed.